Okay, get to get the goods here on this ABC email scandal, quote unquote.

 Have you adopted one, Brian?

-Because I got a lot here, we got a half hour left.
+We got a half hour left.

-Moving up to soundbite number nine, we'll go in order from there until I say otherwise, Mike.
+We'll go in order from there until I say otherwise.

-Here's uh here's Hillary.
+Mike, here's Hillary.

-We want the uh outcome to be that they're on the wrong side of the politics as well as on the wrong side of history and American values.
+We want the outcome to be that they're on the wrong side of the politics as well as on the wrong side of history and American values.

 Right, right.

-So, you know, as I said, would um what would Jesus say what the scriptures say about xenophobia and bigotry?
+So, you know, as I said, what would Jesus say?

-It's familiar with the scriptures in there.
+He's familiar with the scriptures in there.

-Dingy Harry says he's promised a filibuster to uh stop immigration reform situation room with Wolf Blitzer.
+Dingy Harry says he's promised a filibuster to stop immigration reform.

 Hmm.

-Here's Frist, by the way, uh, yesterday.
+Here's Frist, by the way, yesterday.

 This is what he said.